linker3000/Z80-Board/README.md

 * IC sockets
 * See the schematic for other parts e.g.: the reset circuit, other resistors and connectors.

 NAND gate: This should be a 74HCT part (or can also be a 74AC if you are using a CMOS CPU and SIO).
-Other bipolar types (74LS, 74F etc.) won't oscillate.
+Other bipolar types (74LS, 74F etc.) won't work in this circuit because the waveform produced doesn't meet the Z80's clock signal voltage swing requirements.

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .JED file is ready to upload to the programmer.
 If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.